AGCoL

 Mouse navigation:

 View region Drag left mouse button Press down on the left mouse button on a chromosome track, drag the mouse and release it.
 By default, this will zoom into the selected region for both chromosomes.
-This action can be changed with the Zoom popup as discussed above.
+This action can be changed with the Zoom and Show as discussed above.

 Resize Track Drag bottom of track Position mouse at bottom of track (resize cursor appears), hold down left mouse button, and move mouse.